Fernando Cabrita: Managerial career

-Cabrita started working as a coach as he was still playing with Portimonense, in 1959.
-His first full-time stop at the professional level came during the 1967–68 campaign, when he acted as interim at S.L.
-Benfica and led the club to the national championship, before Otto Glória took over.
-In the Portuguese top flight he was also in charge of U.F.C.I.
-Tomar, S.C.
-Beira-Mar, Rio Ave FC, Académico de Viseu FC and F.C.
-Penafiel.
+Cabrita started working as a coach, as he was still playing with Portimonense in 1959.
+His first full-time stop at the professional level came during the 1967–68 campaign, when he acted as interim at Benfica and led the club to the national championship, before Otto Glória took over.
+In the Portuguese top flight he was also in charge of Tomar, Beira-Mar, Rio Ave, Academico de Viseu and Penafiel.

 Cabrita served as Portugal's manager during nine matches starting in 1983, after the resignation of Glória.
 He led a technical commission with three other members – José Augusto, António Morais and Toni – and coached the national side to the semi-finals at UEFA Euro 1984, where they lost 2–3 to France in extra time.

 Death

 Cabrita died on 22 September 2014 due to respiratory failure, at the Hospital Beatriz Ângelo in Loures, Lisbon.
 He was 91 years old.